ultravideo/kvazaar/README.md

 - We do not have a proper testing framework yet.
 We test mainly by decoding the bitstream with HM and checking that the result matches the encoders own reconstruction.
 - You should check that your code encodes at least 600 frames without crashing, that HM can decode the resulting bitstream and produces no hash warnings.
 - We would like to have a suite of automatic tests that also check for BD-rate increase and speed decrease in addition to checking that the bitstream is valid.
 As of yet there is no such suite.
-- There are some unit tests located in the tests directory.
-We would like to have more.
 - Compiler should produce no warnings with -W-all.
 It does now.
 We are working on fixing that.

+###Unit tests:
+- There are some unit tests located in the tests directory.
+We would like to have more.
+- The Visual Studio project links the unit tests against the actual .lib file used by the encoder.
+There is no Makefile as of yet.
+- The unit tests use "greatest" unit testing framework.
+It is included as a submodule, but getting it requires the following commands to be run in the root directory of kvazaar:

+        git submodule init
+        git submodule update

 ###Code style: